Hello, we have a large, high tunnel and planted it for the first time this year. The corn grew tall and spindly, and the cobs were half developed.

 What do you keep in there in winter?
 How warm does it need to be in winter?

 I do not know what is recommended, so I am running mine as I see fit.

 So far so good.
 (Another opinion thing, I guess) this is going into the third winter,As summer draws to a close, I am deciding what to keep — and what goes into the compost bin.
 I have some 3-year-old zonal geraniums (eight of them) and 5-year-old wing begonia (five of them).
 Daughter Jen has several ‘ivy’ leafed begonia that she doesn’t want to give up on.
 They are amazing performers in our summer deck display.First, I’d give a close and through inspection.
 I don’t want insects and diseased plant parts brought in to the greenhouse.

 I begin by cutting the plants back severely, repotting if necessary.
 I water everything really well, and then the plants them do their thing until next spring.

 The geraniums start blooming right away before winter.
 The Dragon Wing will too; it has nice color in winter.

 I keep the greenhouse between 45 and 50 degrees all winter if I can.
 I’ve placed small fans on either end of the house aimed toward the roof.
 They are going rather slowly — just to keep the air moving.

 I had two sun gold tomatoes supplying us nearly all winter.
 I have two grafted tomatoes blooming like mad in there — along with the seedling sun golds.

-Celeste Lindsay is a WSU-master gardener.
+Celeste Lindsay is a WSU-certified master gardener.
 Send questions to firstname.lastname@example.org.